benoitkugler/textlayout/README.md

 ## Licensing

-This module is licensed as MIT, but some packages (fontconfig, fribidi, pango) are derivative work and thus licensed as LGPL.
+This module is licensed as MIT, but some packages (fribidi, pango) are derivative work and thus licensed as LGPL.